DreamingRaven/Word-Association/README.md

 		- implement ADT of "persona"
 		- implement design of UI

+	https://github.com/ben-strasser/fast-cpp-csv-parser (CSV Reader for use in reading the word banks into the program)

 Relevant Resources:

 	Nelson, D. L., McEvoy, C. L., and Schreiber, T. A. (1998)